Ping i525 vs i210: What Are the Differences?

 Swing Weight

-The i525 has a swing weight that is slightly heavier than other players’ distance irons, providing a solid and stable feel throughout the swing.
+The i525 has a slightly heavier swing weight than other players’ distance irons, providing a solid and stable feel throughout the swing.

-This can be beneficial for players who prefer a heavier clubhead and want more control over their shots.
+This can benefit players who prefer a heavier clubhead and want more control over their shots.

 Forgiveness